TDG-Platform/docs/Supercube_Unaligned_Workflow.md

 ***************************************************************************
 -->

-To run the workflow, copy the recipe file (create the file using cut and paste out of this document) to the desired recipe directory on S3, set the directory paths (mentioned above) as desired, and run.
+To run the workflow, set the directory paths (mentioned above) as desired and run.